jet/equinox/README.md

     # -k requests inclusion of Apache Kafka support
     dotnet new eqxprojector -k

-    # start one or more Projectors
+    # start one or more Projectors (see above for more examples/info re the Projector.fsproj)

     $env:EQUINOX_KAFKA_BROKER="instance.kafka.mysite.com:9092" # or use -b
     $env:EQUINOX_KAFKA_TOPIC="topic0" # or use -t
-    dotnet run -p Projector
+    dotnet run -p Projector -- default cosmos

     # start one or more Consumers